 NASA Airborne Science Program (Part 1) January 23, 2013Posted by Lofty Ambitions in Aviation, Science.

-Tags: Beer, Dryden Flight Research Center, Space Shuttle
+Tags: Armstrong/Dryden Flight Research Center, Beer, Space Shuttle

 We admit it; we’re hooked.
 We like being insiders.
 We’re curious about what NASA is up to, even though they’re no longer up to the space shuttle program.

 We also like Palmdale, California, though we haven’t seen all that much of it.
 We drove out that way for the first time on Thanksgiving weekend of 2008, shortly after we moved to California, to see the space shuttle Endeavour land at Edwards Air Force Base.
 That trip—just a couple of hours drive each way—set the stage for our two-year adventure following the end of the space shuttle program two years later.

 Palmdale is a place with lodging close to Dryden Flight Research Center, so that’s where we stayed when we followed Endeavour home to California last year.
 On that trip, we stayed an extra night, exhausted from our cross-country travel between California and Florida and back and, suddenly, not wanting to rush to LAX to see Endeavour’s last landing, instead preferring the image of the shuttle aloft to linger in our minds as long as possible.